InvMiqx/ultratype/README.md

 # ultratype
-A basic html/css/javascript typing speed tester with no frameworks
+A basic html/css/javascript typing game with no frameworks

 hosted on https://invmiqx.github.io/ultratype/